Nells mother ran a brothel; her Dad wasn’t on the scene. But this wasn’t even the most tulmotous part of her, far from ideal, childhood.

 As all good theatre kids know, a play isn’t anything if there isn’t a showmance behind the scenes and Nell was more than happy to do her bit.
 So, she started an affair with famed actor, Charles Hart.

 Like all good showmances the pair starred opposite each other in several productions and their PDA made things nice and awkward for everyone working with them.

 But it wasn’t too last.
-Nell moved onwards and upwards; starting affairs with people whose names started with ‘Sir’ and ‘Lord’.
+Nell moved onwards and upwards.
+Starting affairs with many a man whose name started with ‘Sir’ and ‘Lord’.

 And then one night Nells life changed for ever…

 In 1667 a 17 year old Nell was performing in ‘The Maiden Queen’, when the thirty something King Charles ll rocked up.

 Charles was taken with Nell, as was his pal, the Duke of Buckingham, who saw Nell as the perfect pawn for a scheme he was plotting.

 You see, The Duke of Buckingham was keen to oust the Kings current mistress, Barbara Castlemaine, who he believed was demanding too much money and power.